The Road to Maintenance and Reliability: What You Need to Know

 Reliability analytics are the tools we use not only to determine how well our reliability program has been set up but also to guide us through our weak areas to make improvements.
 In short, reliability analytics is about starting with the end in mind.
 The analytics we are performing is based on data, so where does the data come from and how can we make sure the data is valuable?

-Fortunately, we have these incredible things called Computerized Maintenance Management Systems (sometimes referred to as PMS or EAM systems, depending on where you live and what industry you are in) which allow us to store data in structured databases that make analytics easy — if we use them properly.
+Fortunately, we have these incredible things called Computerized Maintenance Management Systems (sometimes referred to as PMS or enterprise asset management applications, depending on where you live and what industry you are in) which allow us to store data in structured databases that make analytics easy — if we use them properly.
 Setting up equipment classes, failure code/cause lists and standardizing procedures for how work is entered into the system are some of the basics for analytics.
 Simply putting these in place does not generally result in good data.
 Training, monitoring and reinforcement are all necessary to achieve good data.

 What's most important is that we achieve results.
 We must use the data provided and demonstrate how it was useful to gain the trust of those who we are asking to enter the data.
 Seeing the data used and used in a way that makes their lives better, is the fastest way to achieve quality data in the future.
 How is your data quality?